MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 The Power Apps GCC environment provides compliance with federal requirements for cloud services, including FedRAMP High, DoD DISA IL2, and requirements for criminal justice systems (CJI data types).

-In addition to the features and capabilities of PowerApps, organizations that use Power Apps US Government benefit from the following features unique to Power Apps US Government:
+In addition to the features and capabilities of Power Apps, organizations that use Power Apps US Government benefit from the following features unique to Power Apps US Government:

 - Your organization's customer content is physically segregated from customer content in Microsoft's commercial Power Apps services.
 - Your organization's customer content is stored within the United States.